bdougherty/BigScreen/README.md

 This function will report `false` if there is no child `<video>`, or if it is not possible to put a `<video>` in full screen.
 It will report `'maybe'` if it is possible, but the video's metadata has not been loaded, and `true` if it will be able to enter full screen.

-## Version History

-* 2.0.1 - 06/15/2013 - Update to use `document.body` instead of `documentElement` and better detection of `<video>` going into full screen
-* 2.0.0 - 01/21/2013 - Add individual element callbacks and clean up error handling
-* 1.0.2 - 12/26/2012 - Use `webkitbeginfullscreen` and `webkitendfullscreen` on iOS instead of polling
-* 1.0.1 - 10/04/2012 - Fix for video controls bug in WebKit
-* 1.0.0 - 08/26/2012 - Initial Release

 ## Known Fullscreen API Issues